 The Bottom Line

-It pays to keep an eye on the business cycle, to understand where it is and where it is going.
-For investors wanting a more conservative posture, non-cyclical stocks—many of which continuously pay dividends—should make up part of your portfolio.
-This includes companies such as Colgate-Palmolive and Coca-Cola Co.
+It pays to keep an eye on the business cycle to understand where it is and where it is going.
+For investors wanting a more conservative posture, noncyclical stocks—many of which continuously pay dividends—should make up part of your portfolio.
+This includes companies such as Colgate-Palmolive and the Coca-Cola Company.

-Understand that this relative safety comes with a price.
-The price you pay for lower-risk, non-cyclical stocks and investments are lower returns and a longer timeline to get to your financial goals.
-But in times of economic turmoil, such as the state created by the COVID-19 pandemic, the safety factor can be a comfort for those who are nearing retirement age or who know they will need to access their funds for a specific purpose such as buying a house or paying for a college education.
+Understand, though, that this relative safety comes with a price.
+The price you pay for lower-risk, noncyclical stocks and investments is in lower returns and a longer timeline to get to your financial goals.
+But in times of economic turmoil, such as the state created by the COVID-19 pandemic, the safety factor can be a comfort for those who are nearing retirement age or who know they will need to access their funds sooner rather than later.